jeremyandrews/sucklesync/README.txt

 - [Local]

 Sucklesync needs to know the full path to rsync and ssh on your local server.
-It also currently assumes the "-aP" flags on rsync, it is not recommended you change this or things may break.
+It also currently assumes the "-a --verbose" flags on rsync, it is not recommended you change this or things will very likely break.

+By default, rsync will delete local files that don't exist on the remote server.
+To disable this feature, set "delete = no".

 	[Local]
 	rsync = /usr/bin/rsync
-	rsync_flags = -aP --dry-run
+	rsync_flags = -a --delete
 	ssh = /usr/bin/ssh
 	ssh_flags = -C
+        delete = yes

 - [Remote]